kamranahmedse/developer-roadmap/storage/pages/about.md

 Just make sure to [follow the contribution guidelines](https://github.com/kamranahmedse/roadmap.sh/tree/master/contributing) when you decide to contribute.

+#### Can I redistribute the content?
+No, the license of the content on this website does not allow you to redistribute any of the content on this website anywhere.
+You can use it for personal use or share the link to the content if you have to but redistribution is not allowed.

 #### What is the best way to contact you?
 Tweet or send me a message [@kamranahmedse](https://twitter.com/kamranahmedse) or email me at [kamran@roadmap.sh](kamran@roadmap.sh).
 I get lots of messages so apologies in advance if you don't hear back from me soon but I do reply to everyone.